 The complexity and originality of Head Reset should come as no surprise given Caspro’s diverse influences.
 Inspirations for his music include atmospheric creations like the Blade Runner soundtrack, video game music of all eras, including NES and SNES, electronic artists like Blue Stahli, Deadmau5, and Com Truise, and metal bands including Opeth and Children of Bodom.
-A classically trained musician, Caspro grew up playing piano and cello before relinquishing those instruments to ply his craft with electronic instruments.
+A classically trained musician, Caspro grew up playing piano and cello before relinquishing those instruments to ply his craft with electronic tools.
 All of these musical elements and aspects of the artist’s background are evident on the album, and the result is a multi-faceted creation with a healthy song selection.

-“Rockternal” and “Coltvista” are similarly prominent tracks with hook-heavy leads, though the many layers tucked away in each one blur the lines between melody and rhythm.
+“Rockternal” and “Coltvista” are similarly stellar tracks with hook-heavy leads, though the many layers tucked away in each one blur the lines between melody and rhythm.
 In “Rockternal,” a gliding synth lead races over the top of much of the song, while quicker, more concise notes bounce off the percussion in a surprising and exciting interplay.
-As with Caspro’s song structures, his approach to instrumentation stands head and shoulders above related artists, offering carefully orchestrated pieces that are worth revisiting multiple times just to follow a single element on each listen.
+As with Caspro’s song structures, his approach to instrumentation stands above related artists, offering carefully composed pieces that are worth revisiting multiple times just to follow a single element on each listen.
 Every song has its own unique moments that make it memorable and distinct from the others.
-For example, “Xenoration” delivers a strong club vibe that reveals Caspro’s interest in EDM, while “Fluxmode” incorporates melodies that recall Eastern folk music.
+For example, “Xenoration” delivers a strong dance rhythm with well-timed breaks and buildups, while “Fluxmode” is a flowing piece with melodies that echo Chinese folk music.

-The diversity of the album is complemented by its high overall quality.
-There are no weak spots on Head Reset or filler tracks to pad the running time, even though a small number of entries, such as “Encircle,” slide down in quality to merely “good” instead of “great.”
-However, the sound production remains clear and free of distractions, with satisfyingly thick bass notes and crisp leads that maintain enough aural distance from one another to allow meaningful interaction.
+The diversity and depth of the album is further complemented by its high overall quality.
+There are no weak spots on Head Reset or filler tracks to pad the running time, even though a small number of entries, such as “Encircle,” slide down in quality to good instead of great.
+However, the sound production remains clear and free of distractions throughout with satisfyingly thick bass notes and crisp leads that maintain enough aural space between one another to allow meaningful interaction.

 Download the Album (name your price)